naninovel/docs/docs/api/index.md

 rotation | List&lt;Decimal&gt; | Local camera rotation over X,Y,Z-axes in angle degrees (0.0 to 360.0 or -180.0 to 180.0).
 zoom | Decimal | Relative camera zoom (orthographic size or field of view, depending on the render mode), in 0.0 (no zoom) to 1.0 (full zoom) range. ortho | Boolean | Whether the camera should render in orthographic (true) or perspective (false) mode. toggle | List&lt;String&gt; | Names of the components to toggle (enable if disabled and vice-versa).
 The components should be attached to the same game object as the camera.
-This can be used to toggle [custom post-processing effects](/guide/special-effects.md#camera-effects). set | List&lt;Named&lt;Boolean&gt;&gt; | Names of the components to enable or disable.
+This can be used to toggle [custom post-processing effects](/guide/special-effects.md#camera-effects).
+Use `*` to affect all the components attached to the camera object. set | List&lt;Named&lt;Boolean&gt;&gt; | Names of the components to enable or disable.
 The components should be attached to the same game object as the camera.
 This can be used to explicitly enable or disable [custom post-processing effects](/guide/special-effects.md#camera-effects).
-Specified components enabled state will override effect of `toggle` parameter. easing | String | Name of the easing function to use for the modification.  <br /><br />  Available options: Linear, SmoothStep, Spring, EaseInQuad, EaseOutQuad, EaseInOutQuad, EaseInCubic, EaseOutCubic, EaseInOutCubic, EaseInQuart, EaseOutQuart, EaseInOutQuart, EaseInQuint, EaseOutQuint, EaseInOutQuint, EaseInSine, EaseOutSine, EaseInOutSine, EaseInExpo, EaseOutExpo, EaseInOutExpo, EaseInCirc, EaseOutCirc, EaseInOutCirc, EaseInBounce, EaseOutBounce, EaseInOutBounce, EaseInBack, EaseOutBack, EaseInOutBack, EaseInElastic, EaseOutElastic, EaseInOutElastic.  <br /><br />  When not specified, will use a default easing function set in the camera configuration settings. time | Decimal | Duration (in seconds) of the modification.
+Specified components enabled state will override effect of `toggle` parameter.
+Use `*` to affect all the components attached to the camera object. easing | String | Name of the easing function to use for the modification.  <br /><br />  Available options: Linear, SmoothStep, Spring, EaseInQuad, EaseOutQuad, EaseInOutQuad, EaseInCubic, EaseOutCubic, EaseInOutCubic, EaseInQuart, EaseOutQuart, EaseInOutQuart, EaseInQuint, EaseOutQuint, EaseInOutQuint, EaseInSine, EaseOutSine, EaseInOutSine, EaseInExpo, EaseOutExpo, EaseInOutExpo, EaseInCirc, EaseOutCirc, EaseInOutCirc, EaseInBounce, EaseOutBounce, EaseInOutBounce, EaseInBack, EaseOutBack, EaseInOutBack, EaseInElastic, EaseOutElastic, EaseInOutElastic.  <br /><br />  When not specified, will use a default easing function set in the camera configuration settings. time | Decimal | Duration (in seconds) of the modification.
 Default value: 0.35 seconds.